The Ultimate Guide To Call Centre Quality Assurance

 Capturing the true Voice of the Customer by employing surveys at the point of the customer experience is another invaluable way to improve your quality monitoring.

-By capturing, interpreting and acting on feedback in real time, not only will it provide you and your agents with an immediate source of information, it is also proven to increase CSAT.
+By capturing, interpreting and acting on feedback in real-time, not only will it provide you and your agents with an immediate source of information, it is also proven to increase CSAT.

 There is a wealth of expertise on the subject of quality assurance freely available for anyone looking for help and advice, simply by getting involved with the wider call centre community.

-Read the blogs or following the LinkedIn or Twitter posts of customer service experts like Shep Hyken, or join dedicated Linkedin groups such as Worldwide Contact Center Professionals – Execs In The Know.
+Read the blogs or follow the LinkedIn or Twitter posts of customer service experts like Shep Hyken, or sign up to evaluagent’s own LinkedIn newsletter for top tips.

 By engaging with people and organisations outside of your organisation, it will provide you with a broader picture of changing trends, and leave you perfectly positioned to incorporate the very latest ideas into your own quality assurance process.

 It’s impossible to overestimate the importance of reporting.
 Without accurate, timely and effective reporting, all your hard work in identifying the key metrics and KPIs, creating line items and producing evaluation forms, is quite simply wasted.
-In addition, how can you prove the value of quality monitoring if no-one sees all your hard work?
+In addition, how can you prove the value of quality monitoring if no one sees all your hard work?

 So here’s what you need to do:

-In the past, only senior management were given access to quality assurance reports.
+In the past, only senior management was given access to quality assurance reports.
 Much of the reason for this, was the inability to produce reports that were understandable to anyone but the most experienced and knowledgeable members of the call centre.

 In the last decade, we have seen the introduction of dedicated team members covering roles such as quality auditing, coaching and operational management.
 As a result, there is now a growing need to define exactly who needs to see the reports and what they want to see, for example: